 We've just added some side hair and left him bald on top.
 Amazing how it creates a totally different look, isn't it?
 Also notice that I took the same ear from Tommy, our beloved boy.
 That's the advantage of working on templates.
 That's the magic of cartoon!

-3. Create a Female Character
+3. How to Draw a Female Character

+Let's try some more easy cartoon drawings.
 I don't know...
 I think Tommy needs a sister!
 He's been very lonely out there.
 Let's create a sister for him now, as if by magic:

-- Thin eyebrows;
+- Thin eyebrows

-- Larger and expressive eyelashes;
+- Larger and expressive eyelashes

-- Thinner chin;
+- Thinner chin

-- Small nose with less details;
+- Small nose with fewer details

-- Long hair (use a real reference and choose any style you want).
+- Long hair (use a real reference and choose any style you want)

-4. Facial Expressions
+4. How to Draw Characters With Different Facial Expressions

 Now let's get back to Tommy and ask him what he thinks about it:

-- Making one eyebrow lower than the other;
+- Making one eyebrow lower than the other

-- Cutting the eyes in half with the eyelashes;
+- Cutting the eyes in half with the eyelashes

-- Adding a smile (one side is higher, following the eyebrow);
+- Adding a smile (one side is higher, following the eyebrow)

-- Moving up the eye pupils to stay under the eyelashes.
+- Moving up the eye pupils to stay under the eyelashes

-5. Profile View
+5. How to Draw a Profile View

+Looking for more easy cartoon characters to draw?
+Here are some more cartoon drawing ideas.
 Draw the template below again.
 Now we'll learn how to make Tommy and Lucy from the profile view:

 We will fit the face of both now: